Part of a fact sheet series related to Key changes under the new Commission Act and Rules

-The Aged Care Quality and Safety Commission Act 2018 (the Act) provides for the establishment of the Aged Care Quality and Safety Commission (the Commission).
+The Aged Care Quality and Safety Commission Act 2018 (Commission Act) provides for the establishment of the Aged Care Quality and Safety Commission (the Commission).
 The Commission is responsible for assisting the Aged Care Quality and Safety Commissioner (Commissioner) with functions that include:

 - protecting and enhancing the safety, health, well-being and quality of life of aged care consumers